Ubuntu added a new data collection tool to its latest release — but what kind of data does it collect exactly?

 - Display server

-And that, folks, is it.
-No user name, no IP address, no locale, no list of software or drivers I had enabled.
-Just the same sort of system information on show in screenshots with a tool like Neofetch.
+Again; no user name, no IP address, no locale, no list of software or drivers I enabled.
+Just the same sort of system information I willing show off in screenshots showing the system info tool Neofetch.

 Keeping the remit tight means no-one can attribute a system report to any person in particular.